18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 - **Tools and Execution:** Experience in design, development and deployment of solutions leveraging current and emergent technologies and best practices

-Your score will be used to place you in one 4 categories: Superior Qualified, Best Qualified, Well Qualified or Qualified.
+Your score will be used to place you in one 4 categories: Best Qualified, Well Qualified or Qualified.

 If your resume does not support your possession of the competencies listed above, we may lower your score, which could place you in a lower category.